Hollywood Suite

-Hollywood Suite is a group of four Canadian discretionary specialty channels, each either majority-owned or wholly owned by Anthem Sports & Entertainment.
+Hollywood Suite is a group of four Canadian discretionary specialty channels, each either majority-owned or wholly owned by Anthem Sports & Entertainment (ASE).

 The four channels are primarily devoted to commercial-free classic and contemporary films, with each of the four channels devoted to one or more decades, including the 1970s and older (Hollywood Suite 70s+ Movies), the 1980s and 1990s (80s & 90s Movies), the 2000s (2000s Movies), and the 2010s and newer (2010s+ Movies).

 Its channels are separately licensed services (in contrast to competing premium television services in Canada, which at the time of launch, were Category A-licensed and whose additional channels are treated as multiplex channels operating under a single CRTC license); the four channels are typically bundled together in a single package.

-They were originally founded in 2011 by Hollywood Suite, Inc., a privately held company founded by Jay Switzer, Jeff Sackman, Michael McLaughlin, Cathern Tait, and David Kines.
-In 2024, it was announced that the company would be sold to Anthem for an undisclosed amount.
+They were originally founded in 2011 by Hollywood Suite Inc., a privately held company founded by Jay Switzer, Jeff Sackman, Michael McLaughlin, Cathern Tait, and David Kines.
+On June 1, 2025, a year after an undisclosed deal was announced, ASE completed the acquisition of the company.